 You also need variety within that experience.
 The more things you know how to do and the more different types of clients you’ve done it for, the more options you’ll have as you look for clients.

-Get work in ad agencies, internal agencies and with stand-along clients.
+Get work in ad agencies, internal agencies, and with stand-alone clients.
 Get plenty of both print and digital experience, and experience in as many different media within those (direct mail, banner ads, magazine ads, emails, etc.) as you can.
 Get B2B (business to business; companies that are selling to other companies) and B2C (business to consumer; companies that sell to consumers) experience.
 Get experience writing for finance, retail, healthcare, technology, general consumer and any other categories you come across.
 Aim for maximum variety.

-And finally, flexibility also comes from having lots of contacts.
+Finally, flexibility also comes from having lots of contacts.
 Why?
 Because contacts will help you get work.
 The more people you know, the more people can recommend you when someone they know needs a copywriter or they come across a project that needs a writer.

 Building up contacts is one of the main reasons that I recommend contracting if you can possibly do it.
 Contracting, or working for a company at an hourly rate for a contracted duration of time, is a great way to get into a company, meet people, get samples and then move on to the next company when the contract is up.
 The more contract work you take, the more companies you work for and the more people you meet.